ExpHP/thpages/static/content/anm/ontick-ondraw.md

 * There's a global list of `on_tick` functions that run in a particular order each frame.
 * There's also a global list of `on_draw` functions that run shortly after the `on_tick` functions.

 As you can probably imagine, `on_tick` is where all game logic occurs.
 It is also when all ANM VMs are "ticked;" i.e. this is when they are given a chance to step through their script.  `on_draw` functions on the other hand handle the rendering of everything to the screen.
+Originally, many things had detailed `on_draw` methods for drawing all of their associated VMs, but massive refactorings in [game=095] and [game=10] automated a huge portion of it through the introduction of layer lists.

 [wip]I plan to write a page here which dives more deeply into the subject and how it concerns ANM, but in the meanwhile you can look at these:[/wip]